 The M.60TB consists of an M.60 microphone module together with a sandwiched treble/bass card.
 A Baxendall derived circuit offers independent adjustment of treble and bass frequencies - both cut and lift.
-The adjustments are accessible from the top of the module and the controls are identified on the print side of the PCB.
+The adjustments are accessible from the top of the module.

-The modules feature continuously variable sensitivity between low impedance microphone level and 0dB line level, by means of a gain trimmer and switchable attenuators, and is set at despatch to 1mV sensitivity.
+The modules feature continuously variable sensitivity between low impedance microphone level and 0dB line level, by means of a GAIN trimmer and switchable attenuators, and is set at despatch to 1mV sensitivity.
 Other switch functions include:-